nazar256/combine-mcp/README.md

 Basically you can copy existing Cursor MCP config to a location of your choice, let's say `~/.config/mcp/config.json`.
 It should look like this:

+Nice feature for Cursor users is filtering tools from MCP servers.
+You can manage tools to not reach the limit of 40 tools in Cursor and not expose the ones you don't want Cursor to use.

 ```json
 {
   "mcpServers": {